AsifAbu/JuseShopTest/README.md

 Singly Driver architecture

--Parent Driver > where driver is created. if not created any driver then create a new one
+|_Parent Driver > where driver is created. if not created any driver then create a new one
    |_Parent Scenario > inherit the driver from parent scenario

       |_BasePage      |- basepage, where all common functionalities are written.
 So, that can commonly use